How can software be protected?

 One problem lies with assessing how much the substantial part of the software has been taken, bearing in mind that the law gives protection for the expression of a work not the idea behind it.
 In term of software, this idea/expression dichotomy means the code that is written is protected but what the programme does or how it achieves its goals is not.

 Access plus similarity

 The earliest cases in this area took place in the US, with Europe using these cases to inspire their own protection measures.
 In the US case of Whelan v Jaslow a similar program was written in a different programming language.
 There were step-by-step similarities in essential subroutines, leading to the suspicion of copying.
 In this case a very simple test was used.
 It first had to be shown the defendant had access to the software in question and then that there was an ‘objective similarity’ between the defendants program and the original.

 Access may be found if, for example, a programmer has switched companies or is a freelance contractor who has worked for both the copyright holder and the defendant.
 If this form of access has been found it may be possible to further sue the contractor or ex-employee for breach of confidence.

-The test firstly reverse engineers the programme, identifying the key elements (an abstraction), secondly it removes the key elements that are common in the art (filtration) and finally compares what is left of the two programmes to see if there is a substantial taking (comparison).
+The test firstly reverse engineers the programme, identifying the key elements (an abstraction), secondly it removes the key elements that are common in the art (filtration) and finally compares what is left of the two programs to see if there is a substantial taking (comparison).
 This was used in the UK in the case John Richardson v Flanders.

 What is the current situation?

 Non-literal copying is still a contentious field.
-In the UK it appears as if the test of access plus similarity still holds a lot of weight.
-It also seems that the AFC test preferred in the US is, in the opinion of the UK courts, too complicated.
+In the UK it appears the test of access plus similarity still holds a lot of weight.
+It also seems the AFC test preferred in the US is, in the opinion of the UK courts, too complicated.
 A simple test of over-borrowing was enough in Ibcos v Barclays.
 It must be remembered, however, that any infringement will still be assessed under the traditional substantial parts test from conventional copyright, after the work to be protected had been found.